sssv078/portfolio/README.md

 This is my Portfolio website.
-It contains information about mer and my skill set and hobbies.
+It contains information about me and my skill set and hobbies.